Brooklyn Nets: Media

 The television home of the Nets is the YES Network, which the team helped create while they were under the corporate umbrella of YankeeNets, a merger of business operations between the Nets and the New York Yankees.
 After the dissolution of YankeeNets and Bruce Ratner's purchase of the team, YES signed a long-term deal to keep broadcasting Nets games.
 The sale to the Ratner group did not include the percentage of YES that was previously owned by the Nets, which remains with the pre-merger Nets owners.
 Prior to that, the Nets' TV home was Fox Sports Net New York and SportsChannel New York.

-Select playoff games air over-the-air on WWOR-TV instead of on YES, this is only when Yankees games are airing at the same time.
-Previously these games aired on WLNY-TV or WPIX.
+Select playoff and late regular season games are broadcast over-the-air on WLNY-TV instead of on YES, when Yankees games are airing at the same time.
+Previously these games aired on WPIX or WWOR-TV.

 The current flagship radio station of the Nets is WFAN, which took over the radio rights to the Nets after losing their basketball contract with the Knicks (who moved to WEPN).
 Prior to that, Nets games aired on WNEW, WMCA, WVNJ, WNBC, WQEW, and WOR.

 In the club's early ABA years, some Sunday road games were televised in a package carried by WPIX.
 The team's later ABA tenure featured more frequent road telecasts on their current broadcast partner, WWOR-TV.
 Known then as WOR-TV, it continued airing road games for a time once the team joined the NBA in 1976.